Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 April 2025 21.30.13 UTC
+- WIB: Rabu, 9 April 2025 22.31.26 UTC
-- WITA: Rabu, 9 April 2025 22.30.13 UTC
+- WITA: Rabu, 9 April 2025 23.31.26 UTC
-- WIT: Rabu, 9 April 2025 23.30.13 UTC
+- WIT: Kamis, 10 April 2025 00.31.26 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: inspirational
+Kategori: motivational